Biohacking Beauty™ coaching, product recommendations, and tips.

 - Clairsonic (or any other sonic based facial scrub brush).
 This is the physical exfoliant I use and my skin is always smooth and flawless.
 You’ll want a physical exfoliant and I recommend the sonic based ones due to the muscular toning they do as a side bonus.
 There are many to choose from.
 Clique has a nice one as well.

 - Lip balm.
 If you keep your lips moist they will always look perfect, no matter their size or shape.
 I have full lips and they seem to dry out often.
-I prefer bee wax based balms, but any one that you use regularly will make a huge difference.
+I prefer Fatco, but any that you use regularly will make a huge difference.
 Most cosmetics dry the lips, which is why you’ll be hard-pressed to find me wearing anything other than gloss when I “dress up”.
 A few of my favorite glosses are Dior Lip Maximizer and Clinique Superbalm.
+I also like some of the lip oils that are now popping up.

 - Latisse.
 Absolutely the most amazing lashes ever.
 I have hazel (greenish/golden) eyes and it has not affected eye color.
 My lashes are uber long, super thick, and dark.
 I curl them in the morning, and that’s it.
 No need for mascara.
 Honestly, a tinted sunscreen moisturizer, lip balm and a quick curl of the lashes and I’m done.